-Biospecimen Core Resource (BCR) – Tissue samples are carefully cataloged, processed, checked for quality and stored, complete with important medical information about the patient.
+Biospecimen Core Resource (BCR) – Tissue samples were carefully cataloged, processed, checked for quality and stored, complete with important medical information about the patient.

-Genome Sequencing Centers (GSCs) – High-throughput Genome Sequencing Centers identify the changes in DNA sequences that are associated with specific types of cancer.
+Genome Sequencing Centers (GSCs) – High-throughput Genome Sequencing Centers identified the changes in DNA sequences that are associated with specific types of cancer.

-Genome Data Analysis Centers (GDACs) – Immense amounts of data from array and second-generation sequencing technologies must be integrated across thousands of samples.
-These centers provide novel informatics tools to the entire research community to facilitate broader use of TCGA data.
+Genome Data Analysis Centers (GDACs) – GDACs integrated immense amounts of data from array and sequencing technologies across thousands of samples.
+These centers provided novel informatics tools to the entire research community to facilitate broader use of TCGA data.

 Learn more about TCGA by selecting a link below: